alexduggan1/alexduggan1.github.io/SeniorProject/VectorRacetrack/docs/README.md

-                ], // list of points on the wall "raceable":<bool>, // whether or not the wall can be raced on "layer":<int>, // the layer of the wall "endzone":<bool>
-            }, // each wall contains a list of points, whether it is raceable or not, its layer, and whether it is an endzone or not
+                ], // list of points on the wall "raceable":<bool>, // whether or not the wall can be raced on "layer":<int>, // the layer of the wall "endzone":<bool> // whether or not the wall is an ending zone }, // each wall contains a list of points, whether it is raceable or not, its layer, and whether it is an ending zone or not
             {
                 "points":[
                     {